-In addition to the materials available on this website, the Center for Faculty Development and IT Services both provide assistance and training to help the campus community.
+In addition to the materials available on this website, the Center for Faculty Development and Information Technology both provide assistance and training to help the campus community.

 - If you're creating material for a class, be sure to review Instructional Material guidelines.

 - Do you edit your department or college website?
 Make sure you read up on Web Accessibility best practices.